-CRAE would like to thank The Bromley Trust, the Joseph Rowntree Charitable Trust, Trust for London, the Participation Works Partnership and the Thomas Paine Initiative for funding our current work.
+CRAE would like to thank The Bromley Trust, the Joseph Rowntree Charitable Trust, Trust for London, the Paul Hamlyn Foundation, the Participation Works Partnership and the Thomas Paine Initiative for funding our current work.

 Some of the country's leading children's charities have supported us financially since we were established in 1991.
 The statements below explain why they have made this commitment to CRAE.

 "The Children’s Society is committed to creating a society where childhood is respected and every child is valued.
 We are committed to supporting the most disadvantaged and vulnerable children, and ensuring their rights are protected.
 CRAE has been instrumental in holding government and others in power to account when children’s rights are breached and has played a pivotal role in campaigning for change and ensuring that children’s voices are heard."

 "NSPCC has supported the work of CRAE since 1992 and works in partnership with CRAE to promote children's rights in England.
 CRAE has been central to championing children's rights in England and has achieved many notable campaigning successes such as changing the law so that social workers undertaking child protection investigations must give due consideration to children’s wishes and feelings; and obtaining the manual governing the use of force in privately-run child prisons after a three-year Freedom of Information battle.
 There is still much more to be done and CRAE is central to the campaign for better implementation of the Convention on the Rights of the Child in England and to improving children's rights."